project-dmaestro/data-interview-qs/posted-challenges/2020/november/06/solution-r.md

 There was an error with `borndate` variable for observation `#1417` which belonged to Didier Burkhalter but it was neglible.

 The challenge describes a variable named `endyear` for the plot's x-axis which doesn't exist, so I did a little data manipulation to extract the `endyear`.
 I type-casted the `enddate` variable to _Date_ data type before using `substring()` to extract only the end year which then I added into the dataset.
-Since there had been a lot of years to plot, I chose to group them into decades (i.e. 1870 - 1879, 1880 - 1889, etc.) to make the x-axis easier to read, and then flipped the coordinates in practice of good visualization.
+Since there had been a lot of years to plot, I chose to group them into decades (i.e. 1870 - 1879, 1880 - 1889, etc.) to make the x-axis easier to read, and then flipped the coordinates based on the principle of good data visualization.

 ```r
 dataset$enddate <- as.Date(dataset$enddate)